docker/docs/ee/ucp/admin/install/upgrade.md

 disk space.
 In particular, manager nodes must have at least 4GB of memory.
 Learn about [UCP system requirements](system-requirements.md).

-> New firewall ports
->
-> With the introduction of Kubernetes components, additional ports may need
+Ensure that your cluster nodes meet the minimum requirements for port openings.
-> to be opened in the firewall.
-[Ports used](system-requirements.md/#ports-used) are documented
-> in the UCP system requirements.
+[Ports used](system-requirements.md/#ports-used) are documented in the UCP system requirements.
-> Ports with Kubernetes scope include **179/tcp, 6443/tcp, 6444/tcp, 10250/tcp**

 ## Back up your cluster